 |Rochester||“The Disabled Debauchee,” “The Imperfect Enjoyment,” “Upon Nothing,” & “A Satire against Reason and Mankind”|

 I strongly encourage every student to complete the course, but I recognize that occasionally a student may need to withdraw, especially for non-academic reasons.
 Please bear in mind that it is your responsibility to fill out and turn in the necessary forms in order to withdraw formally from the course.

-Please note that if you do not withdraw by June 27, then you must be given a grade for the course.
+If you have not withdrawn by then you will receive a grade for the course.
 Current university policy dictates that students who fail to submit their required work and do not qualify for an Incomplete will receive a failing grade for the course.

 Policy on Incomplete Grades

 The grade of “I” (Incomplete) is a conditional and temporary grade given when students are passing a course or still have a reasonable chance of passing in the judgment of the instructor but, for non-academic reasons beyond their control, have not completed a relatively small part of all requirements.
 Students are responsible for informing the instructor immediately of the reasons for not submitting an assignment on time or not taking an examination.
 Students must contact the instructor to make arrangements to complete the course requirements.